Fohdeesha/lab-docu/documentation/fcx.md

 ```
 conf t
 ```
 There is also tab help and completion.
 To see all the commands available at the current CLI level, just hit tab.
-To see the options available for a certain command, just type that command (like ```ip```) then hit tab.
+To see the options available for a certain command, just type that command (like ```ip```) then hit tab a couple times.

 ## Advanced Configuration
 ### Default Route & DNS